Skip to main content

 About Peter Attia MD

-Peter Attia, MD, is the founder of Early Medical, a medical practice that applies the principles of Medicine 3.0 to patients with the goal of lengthening their lifespan and simultaneously improving their healthspan.
+Peter Attia, MD, is the founder of Early Medical, a medical practice that applies the principles of Medicine 3.0 to patients with the goal of lengthening their lifespan while simultaneously improving their healthspan.
 He is the host of The Drive, one of the most popular podcasts covering the topics of health and medicine.

-He lives in Austin, Texas with his wife and three kids.
+He lives in Austin, Texas, with his wife and three kids.

 References

 @peterattiamd (2024).
 Instagram.
-Available at: https://www.instagram.com/peterattiamd (Accessed: 24 September 2024).
+Available at: https://www.instagram.com/peterattiamd (Accessed: 24 September 2024)

 Harvanek, Z. M., Fogelman, N., Xu, K., & Sinha, R. (2021).
 Psychological and biological resilience modulates the effects of stress on epigenetic aging.
 Translational Psychiatry, 11(1), 1-9. https://doi.org/10.1038/s41398-021-01735-7